 While at St. Jude’s we were provided housing (at the Ronald McDonald House of Memphis), food, social activities and discounts around Memphis.
 A few personal favorites of Brook’s are the Memphis Children’s Zoo and the Children’s Museum of Memphis.
 Most days at St. Jude’s were spent trying to fit in the medical necessities around all the children-oriented activities that were planned!
 Everyone from the patient to the siblings to the parents is made feel special.

 Today, we are unbelievably happy that Brook is… healthy, in school, a twin sister, a big sister and many other things.
-She has check ups bi-annually and while the anticipation of test results causes much anxiety, Brook and her sisters love going back to St. Jude’s where they enjoy so many things.
+She has check-ups, and while the anticipation of test results causes much anxiety, Brook and her family love going back to St. Jude’s where they enjoy so many things.

 Although St. Jude’s Children’s Research Hospital is miles away from Ohio, its generosity knows no boundaries.
 We met people from all over the United States including a few other families from Ohio receiving the same level of exceptional care.
 St. Jude’s is one of those places you hope no one ever needs but you’re so thankful it’s there when you do.
 It is the efforts and dollars of MANY that have made Brook’s extraordinary care possible.
 At St. Jude’s patients and their families are given answers, hope, and support.